aleperdriel/ecs-game/README.md

 - Entities: the different "things" in the world of the game, represented by an id, for example the **user's spaceship**, **obstacles**
 - Components: they are assigned to each entity to hold the data associated to it, like **Position**, **Velocity**
 - Systems: they are in charge of updating the data, like **MovementSystem** or **RenderingSystem**
 ---
+## Game Components and Systems
+Quick explanation of the main components and systems used in this project
+- **Position**: Defines the position of an entity on the screen
+- **Velocity**: Controls the movement speed and direction of an entity
+- **Sprite**: Stores the image and size of an entity
+- **Health**: Tracks the health of an entity, such as the player’s ship
+- **Background**: Dataless tag here to differenciate the background items from the active elements

+---

+- **MovementSystem**: Updates entity positions based on their velocity
+- **ScrollingSystem**: Handles the vertical scrolling of the background that creates the illusion of an infinite movement
+- **CollisionSystem**: Detects and handles collisions between the player’s ship and obstacles
+- **RenderingSystem**: Handle the rendering of all visible entities

+---

 ## Requirements
 - Python 3.10 or higher
 - Pygame 2.0 or higher